 Volcker knew he must take dramatic and consistent action for everyone to believe he could tame inflation.
-President Nixon had created inflation by ending the gold standard in 1973.
+President Nixon had contributed to inflation by ending the gold standard in 1973.
 The dollar's value plummeted on the foreign exchange markets.
 That made import prices higher, creating inflation.
-Nixon tried to stop it with wage-price controls in 1971.
-That restricted business activity, slowed growth and created stagflation.
-For more, see History of the Gold Standard.
+Nixon tried to stop it with wage-price controls in 1971 that restricted business activity, slowed growth, and created stagflation.

 How Volcker Created His Own Rule

-In 2009, President Obama appointed Volcker to the Economic Recovery Advisory Board (2009-11).
-Volcker played a crucial role in shaping the Board.
-He brought in leaders from both business and academia.
+In 2008, President Obama appointed Volcker to the Economic Recovery Advisory Board (2009-11).
+Volcker played a crucial role in shaping the board as he brought in leaders from both business and academia.
 They provided an independent perspective on handling the financial crisis.
 Volcker, who was 81 when he accepted the post, had been active in Obama's campaign.
-Obama considered him as a possible Treasury Secretary.

 Volcker blamed the 2008 financial crisis on poor regulation of the financial sector.
-As the Board Chair, he advocated tougher banking regulations with the Volcker Rule.
-It prohibits large banks from using customer deposits to trade for their own profit.
+As the board chair, he advocated tougher banking regulations with the Volcker Rule.
+It prohibits large banks from using customer deposits to trade for their profit.
 They can only do so on behalf of their clients.
 Those kinds of risks are why the 2008 bailouts were necessary.
 Banks may only trade to offset currency risks or to trade for a client.
-Although the Rule was under review until 2012, it had immediate results.

 A New Bretton Woods

-A new agreement would create a coordinated international monetary and financial system.
-It would establish rules to guide world monetary policy.
-It might even include a new global currency to replace the dollar.
-It would create equilibrium in countries' balance of payments.
+A new agreement would create a coordinated international monetary and financial system that would establish rules to guide world monetary policy.
+The agreement might include a new global currency to replace the dollar that would create equilibrium in countries' balance of payments.
 That would ensure they had adequate foreign exchange reserves.
-(Source: "Paul Volcker: Back to the Woods?"
-WSJ, June 11, 2014.)

 Volcker made these remarks at the Bretton-Woods Committee meeting.
-This committee is a group of global leaders that seek cooperation among international financial institutions.
-These include the World Bank and the International Monetary Fund.
-It also includes the world's central banks, treasuries and private banks.
-Volcker is Chair Emeritus of the Committee.
+It's a group of global leaders seeking cooperation among international financial institutions, including the World Bank and the International Monetary Fund.
+It also includes the world's central banks, treasuries, and private banks.

 Education and Background